waveofmymind/waveofmymind/README.md

 ### 🌊 waveofmymind
 >

-- I am currently working on a variety of problems and solving them.
+- I am currently working on **a variety of problems and solving them**.

   - studying - Spring Boot
   - enjoyed learning - Kotlin